 Call Our Office Now

-If you would like to speak with Boca Raton family lawyer about whether cohabitation could affect the alimony payments in your case, call or contact the Law Offices of David L. Hirschberg today for a free consultation.
+If you would like to speak with Boca Raton family lawyer about whether cohabitation could affect the alimony payments in your case, call or contact the Law Offices of David L. Hirschberg today for a consultation.